raspberrypilearning/documenting-your-code/en/step_7.md

 --- collapse ---

 ---
-title: Linux / MacOS file structure
+title: Linux/macOS file structure
 ---

 ![sphinx files linux](images/sphinx_files_linux.PNG)

 --- /collapse ---

-The key files & directory are:
+The key files and directory are:

-+ conf.py - this is Sphinx configuration file which describes how your documentation should be created
++ `conf.py` — this is a Sphinx configuration file that describes how your documentation should be created

-+ index.rst - this is the *main* page and index of your documentation
++ `index.rst` — this is the **main** page and index of your documentation

-+ _build - your documentation will be created in this directory
++ `_build` — your documentation will be created in this directory